decentralized-identity/trustdidweb-v03/spec/specification.md

     [[ref: parameters]] item, a `nextKeyHashes` item, with a new set of hashes, **MUST** also be included in the same [[ref: parameters]] item.
 Any unused hashes in the prior `nextKeyHashes` are ignored.
-- `witness`: A JSON item containing the parameters for declaring the witnesses for the DID, and the parameters for the process of updating a DID via a collaboration with [[ref: witnesses]] prior to publication.
+- `witness`: A JSON object containing the parameters for declaring the witnesses for the DID, and the parameters for the process of updating a DID via a collaboration with [[ref: witnesses]] prior to publication.
 For details of this item data and its usage in the approvals process, see the